vitorodesouza/olx_scrapping/README.md

     ```

     Replace <brand> and <model> with the desired car brand and model, and <state1> <state2> ... with the list of states you want to scrape data from.
+    - brand and model are required
+    - states are not required.
+If you don't specify a list of states, the script will scrap data from all states of Brazil.

 3. Save Data to Database Option